Author: Ben Witherington III

 The first two chapters provide background first, for the social setting of Jesus and second, for the group of scholars known today as the Jesus Seminar.
 The Jesus Seminar has received much media attention and criticism because of the way that they present the historical Jesus.
-They are not endorsed by the Society of Biblical Literature (SBL) or the Society for the Study of the New Testament (SNTS) nor does their group of 74 or so contain scholars from some of the most prominent theology schools or fundamentalists, and very few conservatives.
+The group of about 75 scholars excludes some prominent theological schools and includes very few conservative scholars.
 Therefore, their views tend to be criticized as radical and their procedure less than democratic.

 Chapter 3 describes Jesus, the Itinerant Cynic Philosopher as portrayed by several members of the Jesus Seminar.
 Much of this chapter describes John Dominic Crossan’s views presented in his widely known The Historical Jesus: The Life of a Mediterranean Jewish Peasant text and his portrayal of Jesus as a cynic, a view weighted more heavily on the Gospel of Thomas and Q more so than the Gospels, themselves.
 Witherington takes great pains to refute Crossan’s hypotheses.

 Next, in direct contrast to Crossan’s Jesus, Witherington addresses Marcus Borg and Geza Vermes’ non-eschatological Jesus, a man of the Spirit who used its power to heal and cast out demons.
 Vermes’ Jesus was a Hasid, a theory which Witherington refutes.